lufixSch/auto_llama/README.md

 ### Preprocessors

-There are also some implementeds of text input or chat preprocessors available:
+There are also some implementations of text input or chat preprocessors available (`auto_llama.preprocessors`):

 - TemplateInputPreprocessor - Extract an objective from a prompt using _begin_ and _end_ keywords.
 - nlp - Improved preprocessing using nlp
   - CorefResChatPreprocessor - Extract objective from chat history using the last message and coreference resolution to improve context

+### Memory

+Memory implementations are available in `auto_llama.memory`

+- TxtAIMemory - Embeddings database for text or chat using the python `txtai` package

 ## Installation